did10/mdmcleaner/README.md

 ```

 ## OUTPUT FILES
-Running the ```clean``` option of MDMcleaner.py will create a mdmcleaner_results folder in the current orking directory.
+Running the ```clean``` option of MDMcleaner.py will create a mdmcleaner_results folder in the current working directory.
 Individual results for each genome are saved in individual subfolders of "mdmcleaner_results".
-This includes a detailed report on the individual contig classifications, a input-table for vizualization with KRONA and (optionally) filtered contig fastas, divided into the four categories "keep", "evaluate_low", "evaluate_high" and "delete":
+This includes a detailed report on the individual contig classifications, an input-table for vizualization with KRONA and (optionally) filtered contig fastas, divided into the four categories "keep", "evaluate_low", "evaluate_high" and "delete":
 #### individual output files per genome:
 - fullcontiginfos_beforecleanup.tsv --> a tab seperated table with details for each contig
 - \<genome-name\>_rRNA_lsu_rRNA.fasta --> 23s rRNA genes